forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 * *Goal:* Reduced the Russian state income.
 Lower the petroleum consumption to lower the prices and imports from Russia.
 Lower consumption and the prices as much as necessary e.g. down 60, 40, or even 20 $.
   > Although the Russia economy without petroleum has a lot of potential both with human and natural resources, a transition away from petroleum is a challenge.
 During a war is this hard.
 Without the income of petroleum and during a war this is very hard.
 * *Implementation:* Some measures for consumption reduction of oil products are known from the oil price shocks in the 70s or from environment protection/global warming slowing measures.
-Even more strict measures are known from times of crises such as the first and second world wars when goods were scarce i.e. a crises fallback is rationing.
+Even more strict measures are known from times of crises such as the first and second world wars when goods were scarce, one crisis fallback is rationing.
   > Here in general, market based approaches are favored.
-Though a market based approach to reduce oil consumption of individuals works possibly to some extent in Slovakia or Iceland (<https://en.wikipedia.org/wiki/Distribution_of_wealth>), however in most countries the wealth distribution is too skewed such that a 10 times price increase will ruin some, while not bothering others much, therefore a purely market based approach likely is not that efficient and unfair.
+Though a market based approach to reduce oil consumption of individuals works possibly to some extent in Slovakia or Iceland (<https://en.wikipedia.org/wiki/Distribution_of_wealth>), however in most countries the wealth distribution is too skewed such that a 10 fold price increase will drive some to the edge of ruin, while not bothering others much, therefore a purely market based approach likely is considered neither fair nor efficient.
+Similarly at the country level.

 #### Ground Transportation
 * *Consumers:* Mainly private car and private and public airplane traffic.
 Reduce the consumption from individual traffic (when electricity is produced by gas/petroleum products electric cars are to be included).
 * *Measures:* Ideally some soft measures such as reduced consumption by promotion, by increase the attractiveness of public transport (such as the [9 Euro ticket](#buckley-for-cnn-on-9-euro-ticket)).
-If necessary stricter measures from decreased speed limits up to rationing fuel/car usage are thinkable.
-Some possibilities are:
+If necessary stricter measures are possible:
-  * Speed limits, rationing fuel,
+  * Decreased Speed limits,
   * limit the usage of certain car types i.e. high fuel consumption cars unless usage has a rational necessity
-  * increased taxes on fuel/car usage/road pricing
+  * increased taxes on fuel/car usage/road pricing  or rationing
   * tax car by weight (pointless 'weight race' as heavy cars mostly increase one owns security at the cost of decreasing the security of everybody else) possibly combined with road pricing.

 #### Air traffic
 * No short term and short duration air plane traffic.
-* More strict measures would be rationing/tax airplane traffic.
+* Increased taxes/personal limits on airplane usage with a focus on short duration trips and first/business class travel.
-* Ban restrict private airplane for strictly necessary usage.
+* Restrict private airplane usage up to for strictly necessary usage.

 #### Industry Consumption
 Shutting down industries not strictly necessary which consume a lot of energy (directly or indirectly).
-Employees can be sent for further training (on more future proof techs) or a sabbatical (if agreed).
+Employees can be sent for further training (on more future proof techs) or a sabbatical (if wished/agreed).
 Postpone building projects.